isabelanery/store-manager/README.md

 ## About
 Project developed at Back-End Development Module of Trybe's Web Development course.
 I was approved with 100% of the mandatory and optional requirements met.

-The goal was to create a RESTful API using MSC (Model-Service-Controller) Architecture and implement unit tests with Mocha, Chai and Sinon.
+The goal was to create a RESTful API with all the CRUD operations using MSC (Model-Service-Controller) Architecture and implement unit tests with Mocha, Chai and Sinon.

 ## Tools
 - Node.js